International Community of Women Living with HIV/AIDS

 The International Community of Women Living with HIV/AIDS (ICW), a registered UK charity, is an international network run for and by HIV positive women.
 ICW was established to support programs designed to safeguard and improve the quality of life for women living with HIV.

 ICW Global operates in 120 countries through ten regional networks, including North America and Eastern Africa networks.
-ICW envisions a world in which all HIV-positive women are liberated from gender discrimination, conscious of, and assertive of their complete spectrum of rights, including those pertaining to sexuality, reproduction, the law, society, the economy, and health.

 Formation

 ICW was formed by a group of HIV positive women from many different countries attending the 8th International Conference on AIDS held in Amsterdam in July 1992.
 HIV positive women shared stories and strategies for coping and devised action plans for the future.
 An important achievement at this first ICW pre-conference was drawing up the "Twelve Statements".
 These statements relate to the issues and needs facing all women living with HIV worldwide and form the basis of the organisation's philosophy.
 During this meeting, the women agreed that they did not want to lose this momentum and ICW was created.